How to Take a Soil Sample

 1) Scrape away the top layer of organic material until you see mineral soil.
 This is usually less than 2” down.

 2) Dig a hole 6” (15 cm) deep.
 This is the default depth for a soil sample, and is where most of the roots of flowers and vegetables live.
-If you are in a no-till situation, like an orchard, dig a 3” (8 cm) deep hole and be sure to let your testing lab know the depth of the soil sample.
+If you are in a no-till situation, like an orchard, dig a 6” (8 cm) deep hole as well.

 3) Using the shovel, slice a thin layer of soil from the side of the hole, from the top of the hole to the bottom of the hole.